Lower Back Pain

-It is highly debilitating, and at times painful almost to the point of paralysis.
+If you’ve never had lower back pain, you must be either very young or fortunate.
+It’s highly debilitating, and at times painful – almost to the point of paralysis.

-TYPES: The only type I truly know about is the Lower Back Pain that I had.
-A result of a sudden and unexpected tear to a lower back muscle when I was in my early thirties – a result of me racing my friend across a swimming pool and trying to jump out quickly by swinging my legs up and over – a big clunk and that was it.
-I couldn’t even get dressed without his help, and when back at home I was flat on my back calling the doctor.
+The only type I truly know about is the Lower Back Pain that I had.
+A result of a sudden and unexpected tear to a lower back muscle when I was in my early thirties – a result of me racing my friend across a swimming pool and trying to jump out quickly by swinging my legs up and over – a big clunk, and that was it.
+I couldn’t even get dressed without his help, and when I was back at home, I was flat on my back, calling the doctor.
 I never fully recovered from that.
-But through the years I have learned to control it and keep it strong with multiple back exercises in the gym, along with several one-to-one gym sessions with a personal trainer who had a sports science degree – and wow how truly enlightening that whole period of my life was!
+However, over the years, I have learned to control it and keep it strong through multiple back exercises in the gym, along with several one-on-one sessions with a personal trainer who holds a degree in sports science – and wow, how truly enlightening that period of my life was!

 A Vicious Circle

-The human spine is full of nerves which carry pain signals to the brain.
-When a small to medium impact injury occurs near the spine, swelling occurs and this presses onto the spinal nerves, causing pain.
-The lower back area is the most vulnerable part of the human spine because of its location half way along the body.
+The human spine is full of nerves, which carry pain signals to the brain.
+When a small to medium-sized impact injury occurs near the spine, swelling occurs, which presses onto the spinal nerves and causes pain.
+The lower back area is the most vulnerable part of the human spine due to its location midway along the body.

-Once you have some problem with your lower back it is extremely hard to put it right again – why?
+Once you have a problem with your lower back, it is tough to put it right again – why?

-The injury causes swelling, the swelling causes pressure and pain.
-This leads to loss of sleep in the patient, and this in turn makes it difficult to relax, so the patient becomes tense and bad tempered.
-This increased tenseness, stress and tiredness quickly weakens the lower back even more, because tired muscles take longer to heal, and so the pain and swelling will increase, and the whole thing continues to get worse until the patient finds it hard to do anything at all except lie flat on their back, and many will resort to strong painkillers or other drugs such as alcohol, which can also disrupt the sleep cycle, causing further stress and discomfort.
+The injury causes swelling, which causes pressure and pain.
+This leads to loss of sleep in the patient, and in turn, makes it difficult for them to relax, causing them to become tense and irritable.
+This increased tenseness, stress, and tiredness quickly weakens the lower back even more, because tired muscles take longer to heal, and so the pain and swelling will increase.
+The whole thing continues to get worse until the patient finds it hard to do anything at all except lie flat on their back.
+Many will resort to strong painkillers or other drugs, such as alcohol, which can also disrupt the sleep cycle, causing further stress and discomfort.
 So what can you do if this happens to you?

 Breaking the Circle

-Remove as much stress from your life as possible, and take as much gentle exercise as possible – walking out in the fresh air is ideal as this will help gently massage the lower back with natural movements, and the activity will help to promote sleep which you will be losing.
-You should also try doing gentle back stimulation in a swimming pool or a qualified sports massage or physiotherapy – all geared to help you to relax and get some flexibility back.
+Remove as much stress from your life as possible, and engage in gentle exercise whenever feasible.
+Walking in the fresh air is ideal, as it helps gently massage the lower back with natural movements, and the activity promotes sleep, which you may be losing.
+You should also try gentle back stimulation in a swimming pool or consider a qualified sports massage or physiotherapy session, all of which are geared to help you relax and regain some flexibility.

 To summarise, in the order you should do these things – walking and remove stress, jacuzzi, massage, physiotherapy, swimming pool, much longer walks, and more of all this stuff until you feel better able to cope.
-Not all people will be lucky enough to have access to all of these facilities and professionals, but you should try to do as many of these things as possible.
+Not everyone will be fortunate enough to have access to all of these facilities and professionals, but you should strive to engage in as many of these activities as possible.

 That is the first thing to do, and you should not attempt anything else until you feel you are ready for something a little more energetic.

-Then get to a gym and start following the Mojoh Method – with extra emphasis on the Pilates, Back and Shoulder sessions.
-Exercises which are considered to be extra beneficial for LBP are marked with [LBP!].
-Start very slowly and use ultra light weights.
-If in doubt about any exercise, just skip it and move to the next exercise in the sequence.
-You will probably feel some discomfort with some or all of the exercises and only you (perhaps in consultation with your doctor or under the guidance of a personal trainer) can decide if you should continue or stop.
+Then, head to a gym and start following the Mojoh Method, with extra emphasis on the Pilates, Back, and Shoulder sessions.
+Start very slowly and use ultra-light weights.
+If in doubt about any exercise, skip it and move to the next exercise in the sequence.
+You may experience some discomfort with one or more of the exercises, and only you (perhaps in consultation with your doctor or under the guidance of a personal trainer) can decide whether to continue or stop.
 But please do try.
-Go slowly, carefully and controlled.
+Go slowly, carefully, and in control.
 Concentrate hard on your technique for all things you do.

 Honest hard work in the gym, or pay out big money for potentially risky pharmaceuticals and operations?

-At the end of the day this is a personal choice.
-Sometimes a person has no option due to the severity of their medical condition.
+Ultimately, this is a personal decision.
+Sometimes, a person has no option due to the severity of their medical condition.
 I have helped many people to fix themselves, and I have also helped myself.
-I firmly believe that many people can be greatly helped or even totally fixed by adopting the techniques I have described above.
+I firmly believe that many people can be significantly helped, or even completely transformed, by adopting the techniques I have described above.

 Do you want me to show you how?
 Then start getting better with my online consultancy.